sanity-io/sanity-plugin-internationalized-array/README.md

 A helper function that renders a custom input component for writing localised fields of content into an array.

-**This an early proof-of-concept and should not yet be used without thorough testing.**

 ![2022-07-27 12 26 25](https://user-images.githubusercontent.com/9684022/181235876-45a6a4c5-e6d3-48a2-a6a0-523ee7196184.gif)

 ## Installation